 Dental sealants are normally made of a tooth-colored plastic resin material.
 Sometimes they are made of a glass ionomer, but this material isn't known to last as long.

 Dental sealants can be a very helpful procedure to help keep teeth cavity-free.
 And while they are an important part of proper dental care, they aren't a replacement for regular brushing and flossing.
 Your dentist will be able to tell you if you or your child should get dental sealants.

 Are tooth sealants dangerous?

 Dental sealants have a small amount of BPA, or bisphenol A. However, the ADA has determined that dental sealants are safe and there is no danger of exposure to BPA.

 Can you get BPA-free dental sealants?

-You can find claims of BPA-free sealants advertised online, and you can certainly do your due diligence and research them.
-But none are yet approved by the ADA, and you should approach any BPA-free option with plenty of caution, and make sure to consult your dentist beforehand.
+You can find claims of BPA-free sealants advertised online, but none are yet approved by the ADA.
+Approach any BPA-free option with caution, and make sure to consult your dentist beforehand.

 JADA: Evidence-based clinical practice guideline for the use of pit-and-fissure sealants.
 Consulted 3rd December 2019.

 Cochrane: Sealants for preventing tooth decay in permanent teeth.
 Consulted 3rd December 2019.

 MACPAC: Medicaid coverage of dental benefits for adults.
 Consulted 3rd December 2019.